 Why does Implementation & Training matter?

-Approaches to practice implementation and training can support practice sustainability.
-Clinical teams can identify and select implementation strategies that help sustain a practice, such as providing ongoing training and coaching, clearly defining goals and responsibilities, and incorporating stakeholder feedback.
-These strategies promote ongoing quality improvement and practice refinement, ensuring adherence to best practices over the long-term.
+Clinical teams can identify and select implementation strategies that help sustain a practice.
+This includes providing ongoing training and coaching, clearly defining goals and responsibilities, and incorporating stakeholder feedback.
+Such strategies promote ongoing quality improvement and practice refinement, ensuring adherence to best practices over the long-term.

 Monitoring & Evaluation